Phase 2RAG and Tool Calling·9 min read

 Parsing PDFs

 Recommendation: For new projects, start with PyMuPDF (fitz) as your default PDF parser -- it is the fastest and handles most layouts accurately.
-Use pdfplumber when you need precise table extraction.
-PyPDF2 is shown first below for simplicity, but PyMuPDF is the better production choice.
+Use pdfplumber when you need precise table extraction. pypdf is shown first below for simplicity, but PyMuPDF is the better production choice.

-Using PyPDF2
+Using pypdf

-pip install pypdf2
+pip install pypdf

-# script_id: day_024_document_parsing/parse_pdf_pypdf2
+# script_id: day_024_document_parsing/parse_pdf_pypdf

-from pypdf2 import PdfReader
+from pypdf import PdfReader

-def parse_pdf_pypdf2(file_path: str) -> dict:
+def parse_pdf_pypdf(file_path: str) -> dict:

-"""Parse PDF using PyPDF2."""
+"""Parse PDF using pypdf."""

 reader = PdfReader(file_path)